RappyTV/labymod4-api-wiki/docs/pages/addon/features/config.md

 ### Use Icons for Settings

 To display icons in front of your settings, you'll need to declare a sprite texture with the `@SpriteTexture` annotation.
 Set the name of your file as the value of the annotation (the base path is `assets/NAMESPACE/themes/THEME/textures/sprite`, while the namespace is the namespace you set in your `build.gradle.kts` and the theme to the current theme.
 If you want your icons to be visible in all themes, put the texture in the vanilla theme).
-More on sprite textures <a href="#FINAL_LINK_HERE">here</a>.
+More on sprite textures [here](#FINAL-LINK-HERE).

 ## Example of the Previous Sections